 - You may have a Jackson-Pratt® drain (JP drain) in place when you leave the hospital.
 This is a plastic drain that’s inserted in your chest to drain the fluid from your surgery.
 The drain is usually removed 1 to 2 weeks after your surgery.
 Your nurse will teach you how to care for it before you go home.

 - If you will be traveling by car, place a small pillow or towel between the seat belt and your reconstructed breast.
 The skin over your reconstructed breast is often thin and can easily be scraped which can lead to infection.

-- To create a natural fold under your breast, your doctor placed stitches under your skin which you will not see.
-These stitches will dissolve on their own and do not need to be removed.
-These stitches may cause you to feel a pinching or pulling sensation, and can be painful.
+- To create a natural fold under your breast, your doctor placed sutures (stitches) under your skin which you will not see.
+They will dissolve on their own and don’t need to be removed.
+These sutures may cause you to feel a pinching or pulling sensation, and can be painful.
 If you have any pain, take your pain medication.

 For the first 48 hours after your surgery:

 - You may have a slight fever.
 Your temperature could reach 101° F (38.3° C).

 - The skin of your reconstructed breast may become pink or red.

 These are not signs of infection.
 They are signs that your body is adjusting to the implant.
-Call your doctor’s office if the redness or fever doesn’t improve 48 hours after your surgery or if your temperature gets higher than 101° F (38.3° C).
+Call your doctor if the redness or fever doesn’t get better 48 hours after your surgery or if your temperature gets higher than 101° F (38.3° C).

-- Do not shower or wet your bandage for the first 48 hours after surgery.
+- Don’t shower or wet your bandage for the first 48 hours after surgery.